- What are electromagnetic fields?

 ENETRAP II has been completed end of 2012.
 Reports on the findings and results of the project can be found on the ENETRAP Homepage.

 The ENETRAP III project started in June 2014.
-New topics have been included in the work programme, such as for example the implementation of ECVET (European Credit System for Vocational Education and Training) and the development of a train-the-trainers strategy.
+New topics have been included in the work programme, such as for example the implementation of ECVET (European Credit System for Vocational Education and Training).
+Moreover a train-the-trainers strategy was developed.
 More information can be found on the ENETRAP homepage.

 - BfS' co-operation with international organisations